dimipapadeas/djibouti/README.md

 2. Q: Do we want commercial search engines to also crawl AWC?
 A:

+3. Q: Do we envisage a central, single AWC or multiple ones? e.g. AWC France, AWC UK, etc.
+A:

 ### Point 1 - Creation of CSVs